Beginner Track • Topic 16

 FAR Part 6: Justification and Approval (J&A).
 Non-commercial, open market procurements above the SAT.

-FAR Part 12: Commercial Sole Source Justification.
+FAR Part 12: Commercial sole source path.
 Commercial item buys using simplified procedures.

 FAR Part 16: Exception to Fair Opportunity.
 Task and delivery orders off IDIQ and requirements contracts.